sharoncornelius/idpf-specification/idpf_specification.md

 cause client~~s~~ is active at a certain time, the throttling rate is done according to its associated ITR rate.

-## Enable/disable interrupts for a vector
+## Enable/Disable Interrupts for a Vector

 Device supports the per vector NO_INT_MODE mode.
-When vector is in this mode :
+When vector is in this
+mode:

 - Interrupts are not issued from the device for causes associated with this vector.
 - Interrupt throttling mechanisms operate as if interrupt is enabled (i.e. interrupts are not disabled automatically when interrupt is issued).